AlperMehmetOzdemir/Sanity_Portfolio/README.md

 npm run
 ```

-to start the project in a local environment.
+To start the project in a local environment.
 You would need to setup your own sanity backend with your personel content to fully utilize the project.

 ## Dependencies